 You’ve got a friend in me

 For the last month or two, I’ve been focused on producing a Partnership Day for one of Tällt’s clients.
-This event will see a lineup of 10 amazing startups (carefully selected from a pool of 150+) join us for a day of creation & collaboration with the best minds from the client’s senior staff – a great way for any company to get a sense of what’s fresh, be inspired, and of course find new partners.
+This event will see a lineup of 10 amazing insurance innovation startups (carefully selected from a pool of 150+) join us for a day of creation & collaboration with the best minds from the client’s senior staff – a great way for any company to get a sense of what’s fresh, be inspired, and of course find new partners.

-Reading through this month’s headlines, I reflected on how partnership has been the most successful route to market for many emergent tech companies.
-During my interviews with startups for next month’s Partnership Day, many wanted assurances that the client in question was genuine in their search for startup partners, and not just on a fishing trip for new ideas to pinch.
+Reading through this month’s headlines, I reflected on how the partnership has been the most successful route to market for many emergent tech companies.
+During my interviews with insurance innovation startups for next month’s Partnership Day, many wanted assurances that the client in question was genuine in their search for startup partners, and not just on a fishing trip for new ideas to pinch.
 It’s an important opportunity for them but of course they don’t want to waste their time.

 Which brings me to my point: yes, partnership is a great way for incumbents to innovate cheaply, as our recent report detailed, but you need to find the right company to work with and manage the integration process carefully – two things which are made a whole lot easier through Sønr, as our new and existing clients will know.